77040 Real Estate Market Update | September 12, 2022

-We currently have 220 homes pending, with 48 homes sold in the last two weeks, averaging a sale price of $175 a square foot.
-Forty-eight homes sold over the asking price, with one home selling 5.2% above the listing price.
+We currently have 6 homes pending, with only 1 home sold in the last two weeks, averaging a sale price of $157 a square foot.
+One home sold over the asking price.
 Compared to the two weeks prior, we haven’t seen big changes in the market.
-The average sales price in the neighborhood is $584,577.
+The average sales price in the neighborhood is $400,000.
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn’t your ideal buyer anyways!
 And the educated buyer still knows, they need to buy ASAP.
 The most desirable homes in the area are still selling the first weekend or first week they hit the market (a really good coming soon campaign, like we do at Jo & Co. allows you to sell faster, for more money).

 Check out the graphic below for a larger overview of the real estate market for the last two weeks in 77040.

 What is happening in the real estate market nationally?